 Gris wine is a sort of rose wine made from red grapes, often Pinot Noir but with a white wine technic.
 Basically the juice is drained from the grapes and not left for maceration with the skin (which is were the red color from.).
 After that the wine is fermented in stainless steel and bottled, without ever seeing the inside of an oak barrel.
 It makes a very light and fresh wine, ideal during a hot Moroccan day!

 Voila, you know everything there is to know about gris wine.

-This ultimate glampling camp, boast 10 ultra comfortable luxury tents in the middle of the Agafay desert.
-This is an eco friendly place, with no wifi and no AC … So unplug, read a book and relax.
+This ultimate glampling camp boasts 10 ultra-comfortable luxury tents in the middle of the Agafay desert.
+This is an eco-friendly place, with no wifi and no AC … So unplug, read a book and relax.
 You will thank yourself later on.